 The T-Mobile Connect Plan is ideal for those looking for a simple prepaid cellphone plan that won’t cost them more than three trips to Starbucks each month.
 While the $15 monthly price tag is enough to stop many in their tracks, it needs to be noted that this plan only includes 2GB of data.
 It is one of the more limited plans on the market, but for those who don’t need a lot out of their phone — this is a great value plan.

-Republic Wireless: The best prepaid plans for flexible data usage
+Best prepaid plans for flexible data usage: Republic Wireless

 - Data: Flexible